ferdie17/oci/README.md

 - https://tecadmin.net/install-apache-kafka-centos-8/

 ## 7. Notes
-- Terraform and Ansible are pre-installed on Oracle CLoud Shell.
+- Terraform and Ansible are pre-installed on Oracle Cloud Shell.